Modern X-Ray Physics

 Content, Learning Outcome and Preconditions

-The lecture covers the basic concepts of Modern X-ray Physics with synchrotron radiation but also with modern laboratory based X-ray sources e.g. a compact-synchrotron.
+The module covers the basic concepts of Modern X-ray Physics with synchrotron radiation but also with modern laboratory based X-ray sources e.g. a compact-synchrotron.
 The focus is on imaging applications.

 - The Basics: X-ray sources and instrumentation